 Have general questions about our programs and procedures?
 Look over our FAQ page.

 Advisors are available for quick questions during walk-in advising hours.
-Please view our calendar for current walk-in advising hours.
 Q-drops and other forms will only be signed during walk-in advising hours.
 Peer advisors are available to assist with quick questions and general advising from 8am-4pm daily.

-For degree audit reviews, four-year planning, or other questions that require more time with an advisor, please schedule an appointment here.
-Prior to scheduling an appointment, consult the information below to review specific areas of focus for each advisor.
+For degree audit reviews, four-year planning, or other questions that require more time with an advisor, please schedule an appointment.
+Prior to scheduling an appointment, consult the information below to review specific areas of focus for each advisor. *Please visit this link to schedule an appointment with an advisor.*

 NOTE: Faculty mentors are available for advising on topics such as technical elective suggestions, internships, career options, etc. A list of faculty mentors for each technical core area can be found here.